MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 Follow these steps to take a photo with this camera:
 1. Click **Start Camera** to turn on the data stream from the depth sensor.
 2. Click **Take + Display Photo** to take a photo and display it in your browser, or click **Take + Download Photo** to download the photo directly to your computer.
-3. Click **Stop Camera** to turn off the data stream when you are finished taking pictures.
+3. Click **Stop Camera** to turn off the data stream when you are done using this camera.

 ## Mapping & Tracking - ALPHA